PhoenixIndustries/phoenixblog/site/content/terms-of-use.md

 Manjaro Linux uses several trademarks from different projects.
 Their rights are not overruled by our license and stay intact.

-* Manjaro Linux, copyright © 2019 Manjaro GmbH & Co.
+* Manjaro, copyright © 2019 Manjaro GmbH & Co.
 KG
+* Manjaro name and logo are recognized trademarks of Manjaro GmbH & Co.
+KG.
+Some rights reserved - Manjaro Community is licensed with given terms.
 * Manjaro Linux, copyright © 2011-2018 Philip Müller and the Manjaro Developers
-* Manjaro is a registed trademark of Manjaro GmbH & Co.
-KG; Manjaro Community is licensed to use the trade mark with given terms.
-* Arch Linux, copyright © 2002-2018 Judd Vinet and Aaron Griffin
+* Arch Linux, copyright © 2002-2019 Judd Vinet and Aaron Griffin
 * GNOME is licensed under the GNOME Foundation's License Agreement
 * KDE® and the K Desktop Environment® logo are registered trademarks of KDE e.V.
 * The registered trademark Linux® is used pursuant to a sublicense from LMI, the exclusive licensee of Linus Torvalds, owner of the mark on a world-wide basis.